bitengineers/be_BONSAI/iot_firmware/README.md

   be_BONSAI --->
      AWS IoT Client ID    <= POT NAME by you
-     AWS IoT Thing Name   <= YOUR AWS Thing SETTING Product type         <= Choice M5 device which you use PORT_A configuration <= choice
+     AWS IoT Thing Name   <= YOUR AWS Thing Name defined in AWS IoT Core Product type         <= Choice M5 device which you use PORT_A configuration <= choice
 ```

-Build a binary & flash it & show the output log on your console.
+### Build a binary & flash it & show the output log on your console.
 ```
 idf.py build flash monitor
 ```